jacobm3/x-gold/README.md

 * permission denied
 ```

+## Deliver proj-01 and proj-02 Vault access packet to owners

-Deliver the 'wrapping_token' to the intended owner of the new namespace.
+Deliver the 'wrapping_token', Vault URL, and use instructions to the intended owner of the new namespace.

 proj-01 owner receives namespace path (us/upstream/proj-01) and  unwraps their wrapping_token (s.mCt7OmqE1bUKHxBweGc2Bkoy.5s6lC)